digipolisantwerp/antwerp-ui_react/CONTRIBUTING.md

 ## Releases

-ACPaaS UI is supplied as a single library on NPM [@acpaas-ui/react-components](https://www.npmjs.com/package/@acpaas-ui/react-components).
+Antwerp UI is supplied as a single library on NPM [@acpaas-ui/react-components](https://www.npmjs.com/package/@acpaas-ui/react-components).

 It is released once a week, or more often if there are high priority changes.